mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - The `apiRef.current.updateColumn` method was removed.
 Use `apiRef.current.updateColumns` instead.
 - The `apiRef.current.getColumnsMeta` method was removed.
 Use `gridColumnsTotalWidthSelector` or `gridColumnPositionsSelector` selectors instead.
+- The `apiRef.current.getRowIndex` method was removed.
+Use `apiRef.current.getRowIndexRelativeToVisibleRows` instead.

 ### Other exports